swcarpentry/python-novice-gapminder/reference.md

 ## [Reading Tabular Data into DataFrames]({{ page.root }}/07-reading-tabular/)
 - Use the pandas library to do statistics on tabular data.
 Load with `import pandas as pd`.
   - To read in a csv: `pd.read_csv()`, including the path name in the parenthesis.
-    - To specify a column's values should be used as row headings: `pd.read_csv('path',index_col='column name')`, where path and column name should be replaced with the relevant values.
+    - To specify a column's values should be used as row headings: `pd.read_csv('path', index_col='column name')`, where path and column name should be replaced with the relevant values.
 - To get more information about a DataFrame, use `DataFrame.info`, replacing `DataFrame` with the variable name of your DataFrame.
 - Use `DataFrame.columns` to view the column names.
 - Use `DataFrame.T` to transpose a DataFrame.